TracerYT/NDBot/README.md

 ### About

-NDBot is a special Discord.JS bot that can do almost all administrative tasks for you.
+NDBot Javascript is a special version of Discord bot that can do almost all administrative tasks for you.
 It depends on Discord.JS and a Node.JS modules.

 ### Dependencies
 [![Discord.JS Version](https://img.shields.io/node/v/discord.js?label=Discord.JS&style=plastic)](https://discord.js.org/#/)